-We have assessed whether the Bank's method for valuing financial instruments with no market prices available including the classification in the val-
+We have assessed whether the Bank's method for valuing financial instruments with no market prices available including the classification in the valuation hierarchy is in accordance with IFRS 13.

 We have tested key controls in the valuation process, including the bank's assessment and approving of assumptions and methods used in model-based calculations, control of data quality as well as change management regarding internal valuation models.
 We have also tested the general IT-controls including the handling of authorization regarding these systems.